 - Connect your keyboard to any other computer.
 If it fails to work neither, your device is probably damaged and you should reach out to Corsair for further assistance.

-If everything is fine with the hardware, the problems lie in somewhere else.
-Keep reading and try the fixes below.
+If everything is fine with the hardware, the problems lie in somewhere else, and there are more fixes to try below.

 Fix 2 – Reset your keyboard